 This library makes it possible to compare certain computations that use normal random numbers, written in C, C++, FORTRAN77, FORTRAN90, MATLAB or Python.

-NORMAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+normal is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-F90_RANDOM, FORTRAN90 programs which illustrate the use of Fortran's random number generator routines.
+f90_random_test, FORTRAN90 codes which illustrate the use of Fortran's random number generator routines.

-HAMMERSLEY, a FORTRAN90 library which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.
+HAMMERSLEY, a FORTRAN90 code which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.

-IEEE_UNIFORM_SAMPLE, a FORTRAN90 library which tries to uniformly sample the discrete set of values that represent the legal IEEE real numbers;
+IEEE_UNIFORM_SAMPLE, a FORTRAN90 code which tries to uniformly sample the discrete set of values that represent the legal IEEE real numbers;

-RANDOM_SORTED, a FORTRAN90 library which generates vectors of random values which are already sorted.
+RANDOM_SORTED, a FORTRAN90 code which generates vectors of random values which are already sorted.

 TRUNCATED_NORMAL, a FORTRAN library which works with the truncated normal distribution over [A,B], or [A,+oo) or (-oo,B], returning the probability density function (PDF), the cumulative density function (CDF), the inverse CDF, the mean, the variance, and sample values.

-UNIFORM, a FORTRAN90 library which computes elements of a uniformly distributed pseudorandom sequence.
+UNIFORM, a FORTRAN90 code which computes elements of a uniformly distributed pseudorandom sequence.